An Easy Aperol Spritz Recipe, Plus A No-Fail Spritz Guide

 - 1 twist pink grapefruit

-Cynar is available at private liquor stores in B.C., Alberta and Nova Scotia, as well as Manitoba Liquor Mart, the LCBO and SAQ—prices vary between $23.95 and $34.65 for a 1-litre bottle.
+Cynar is available at private liquor stores in B.C., Alberta and Nova Scotia, as well as the LCBO and SAQ—prices vary between $23.95 and $34.65 for a 1-litre bottle.
 Segura Viudas Brut Rosé D.O.
-Cava is available at private liquor stores in Alberta and B.C., as well as BCLiquor and the LCBO—prices vary between $15.95 and $16.99.
+Cava is available at private liquor stores in Alberta and B.C., as well as BCLiquor and the LCBO—prices vary between $18 and $20.

 Named after the town in which Campari was invented, Novara is a fascinating Canadian product—the first non-alcoholic aperitivo we’ve had the chance to try.
 It’s bitter and tastes a little like baking spice, with a hint of vinegary sour.
 Mix it with Grüvi’s (a new company that makes great alcohol-free beer and wine) non-alcoholic “prosecco” for an alcohol-free spritzer.